 Sarah has been using her tax experience in the policy world.
 This includes working as a consultant on tax policy for various trade and other representative bodies, including CREFC Europe, the representative body for the real estate finance sector and the British Property Federation (BPF).
 This has involved discussions on both policy and legislation at senior levels within HM Treasury and HM Revenue and Customs.

-Recent policy work includes leading on submissions on the changes to substantial shareholding relief and corporation tax loss reform (for the BPF) and on proposed BEPS4 Interest restrictions and BEPS6 (treaty abuse) measures (for CFREC Europe).
+In recent years policy work has included leading on submissions on the changes to substantial shareholding relief and corporation tax loss reform (for the BPF) and on proposed BEPS4 Interest restrictions and BEPS6 (treaty abuse) measures (for CFREC Europe).
 In the last year, as part of her role with the BPF, Sarah has been closely involved in the consultations on the changes to the tax treatment of non-residents who own UK property (namely the new charge to CGT, coming into effect in April 2019, the new special CGT funds regime and the move to corporation tax from April 2020).

 Sarah’s practice is focused on general business and corporate tax matters.

 Sarah was called to the Bar in July 2017.Memberships: